 Between 2020 and 2022 Poutokomanawa created two resources as part of a Ministry of Education funded MENZA networks of expertise project: Chase Across the Waves/Aruaru ki Tawhiti and Te Koha a Tāne.
 They have been distributed in hardcopy and online throughout New Zealand primary school classrooms and initial teacher education programmes, for both English and Māori medium.
 The resources each have 10 episodes of music and movement/dance activities inspired by the stories of Kupe and Te Wheke a Muturangi and Rata and Te Waka.
 Illustrated storytelling is woven throughout the resource and is presented bilingually in both English and te reo Māori.
 To download a freely available copy of these resources and to view the online digital support material click the link below which will take you to the Puawaiata Ngā Rauemi page on MENZA's website.

-This project was another Poutokomanawa led MENZA networks of expertise project.
-Puawaiata is a newly designed MENZA website space to support tangata whenua engagement and leadership within the organisation, as well as supporting the organisation's evolving bicultural strategic direction: He Ara Whakamua.
+This project was another Poutokomanawa led Ministry of Education funded MENZA networks of expertise project during 2020.
+Puawaiata is a new MENZA website space to support tangata whenua engagement and leadership within the organisation, as well as supporting the organisation's evolving bicultural strategic direction: He Ara Whakamua.
 The pages in this new space include: Ngā Kaitautoko/Rōpū Māori (networking support for Māori kaiako), Ngā Rauemi (bilingual music and movement resources for schools), Ngā Pitopito Kōrero o Puawaiata (opportunities for Māori kaiako to share their voices in music eduction), and Tahia Te Ara (workshops and education opportunities for non-Māori, including support for cultural competency and decolonising teaching practice).
 To explore Puawaiata click the link below.